saeyslab/nichenetr/README.md

     genes](vignettes/ligand_activity_geneset.md):
     `vignette("ligand_activity_geneset", package="nichenetr")`

+To facilitate the use of NicheNet on single-cell data, we demonstrate the use of NicheNet on a Seurat object in following vignettes.
+One demonstrates the use of a single wrapper function, the other demonstrates what’s behind the wrapper (recommended).

+-   [Perform NicheNet analysis starting from a Seurat object](vignettes/seurat_wrapper.md):`vignette("seurat_wrapper", package="nichenetr")`
+-   [Perform NicheNet analysis starting from a Seurat object: step-by-step analysis](vignettes/seurat_steps.md):`vignette("seurat_steps", package="nichenetr")`

 Following vignettes contain explanation on how to do some follow-up analyses after performing the most basic analysis: